Note Identification – Music Theory

 To proceed to Acoustics of Music directory for the listings within the mini-series, please proceed to Acoustics of Music – Part 1 – Series Introduction.

-Credits – All graphics were produced using the Sibelius 6 notation program from Avid Technologies and the Wavelab 6 music editing program from Steinberg.
+Credits – All graphics were produced using the Sibelius 7 music notation software from Avid Technologies and the Wavelab 7 music editing software from Steinberg.

 Note Identification – Music Theory – Part 11